John Lomax Jr.: Biography

 John A. Lomax Jr. was born in Austin, Texas, United States.
 He graduated from West High School in 1924, earning a B.A. with a cum laude distinction at the University of Texas in 1928.
 He began postgraduate work at Harvard Business School, but the start of the Great Depression prevented him from continuing.
 He had a brief stint at a bank in Corpus Christi until the bank began to fail.

 In the early 1930s Lomax's mother, Bess Bauman Brown, died, sending his father into a depression.
 Lomax encouraged his folklorist father to embark on a second tour of the country, lecturing at universities and other groups while hunting down folk songs to add to his burgeoning collection.
 Lomax Jr. planned the tour and organised bookings, acting much like a manager for the folklorist family.
 After the folklore tour, Lomax Jr. worked as an auditor with the Federal Reconstruction Finance Corporation.
 As an auditor, his frequent travels across the country gave him the opportunity to find new folk songs, which he would send to his father to record for the Library of Congress.

-At the age of 34, Lomax enlisted in the Navy.
-Though he enlisted as a private, he rose to the rank of Chief Petty Officer and trained new recruits to swim.
+At the age of 34, Lomax enlisted in the Navy and rose to the rank of Chief Petty Officer and trained new recruits to swim.
 While in the Navy, he met men who taught him more folk songs.
 His family moved to Virginia, New York, California, and, eventually, back to Texas.
 After the Navy, Lomax turned to a career as a land developer.
 He and his partner, Earl Gilbert, built several subdivisions in southern and northern parts of Houston, most notably Melrose Park and Southbrook.
 Lomax eventually developed West Little York Place, made of affordable single-family homes.

 Lomax's first public performance was at Rice University on Dec.
 8, 1950.
 His wife, Margaret, encouraged him to sing some of his favorite folk songs.
 This led to more performances over the years - including the University of California’s Folk Music Festival at Berkeley (1960), the first two Kerrville Folk Festivals, the Cullen Auditorium at the University of Houston, and countless hootenannies.